Terrain prickliness: theoretical grounds for high complexity viewsheds

-The prickliness of a $1.5$D terrain and the viewshed complexity of a single viewpoint do not seem to be related.
-In order to show it, we need to introduce some notation.
+In this section we show that the prickliness of a $1.5$D terrain and the viewshed complexity of a single viewpoint are not related, in the sense that there are examples where one is constant, and the other is linear.
+In order to show such an example, we need to introduce some notation.

 For every internal and convex vertex $v$ in $T$, we are interested in the vectors $\vec w$ such that $v$ is a local maximum of $T$ in direction $\vec w$.
-Note that these feasible vectors $\vec w$ can be represented as unit vectors, and then the feasible set becomes a region of the unit circle $\mathbb{S}^1$, which we denote by $se(v) \subset \mathbb{S}^1$.
+Note that these vectors $\vec w$ can be represented as unit vectors, and then the set of such vectors becomes a region of the unit circle $\mathbb{S}^1$, which we denote by $se(v) \subset \mathbb{S}^1$.
 To find $se(v)$, for each edge $e$ of $T$ incident to $v$ we consider the line $\ell$ through $v$ which is perpendicular to $e$.
-Then we take the half-plane bounded by $\ell$ and opposite to $e$, and we translate it so that its boundary contains the origin.
+Then we take the open half-plane bounded by $\ell$ and opposite to $e$, and we translate it so that its boundary contains the origin.
 Finally, we intersect this half-plane with $\mathbb{S}^1$, which yields a half-circle.
-We intersect the two half-circles associated to the two edges of $T$ incident to $v$, and obtain a sector of $\mathbb{S}^1$.
-For each direction $\vec w$ contained in the sector, the two corresponding edges do not extend further than $v$ in direction $\vec w$.
-Thus, $v$ is a local maxima in direction $\vec w$ and this sector indeed represents $se(v)$.
+The directions represented by this half-circle correspond to all the lines through $v$ that leave the interior of edge $e$ below.
+By repeating this for the other edge incident to $v$, and intersecting the two half-circles associated to the two edges, we obtain a sector of $\mathbb{S}^1$ that corresponds to all lines through $v$ that leave both edges incident to $v$ below.
+These correspond to all directions in which $v$ is a local maximum.
+It follows that this sector indeed represents $se(v)$, and it can be computed in constant time for any $v$.
 See Fig.~\ref{fig:angle} for an example.

 \begin {theorem} There exists a 1.5D terrain $T$ with $n$ vertices and constant prickliness, and a viewpoint on $T$ with viewshed complexity $\Theta(n)$. \end {theorem}